SAP-samples/teched2023-IN260/exercises/ex2/README.md

 </details>

-// TODO add section on isolation levels <-- (change for visibility only)

 ## Summary

 You've now successfully learned how to use resilience patterns of the SAP Cloud SDK to improve application robustness.